kaustavg/microcad/README.md

 	sup1 = cir.P(tran1.S+(0,5000)) # Supply Port
 	gnd1 = cir.P(res1.R+(0,-5000)) # Ground Port
 ```
 Like before, we are just adding new circuit components by specifying their position relative to existing Points in the circuit.
-Here we see the usefullness of using microfusion Points, since we can easily add tuples to move the points around.
+Here we see the usefullness of using microcad Points, since we can easily add tuples to move the points around.
 These ports will automatically generate a barb head facing upwards for tubing.
 The supply port is located above the transistor source terminal (S) and the ground port is located below the resistor right terminal (R)

 ```python